Soft, satisfying and subtly spiced: These sugar free Coconut Tahini Bliss Balls are bite-sized portions of…bliss.

 Sam Meshorer, you are making me feel all blissed out.
 Doesn’t just reading this makes you feel like you’re peacefully bathing in beautiful white light?
 Or at least, like you finally know how to get there?
 Totally worked for me.
 Inner joy, here I come!

 I’d like to add just one more thing.

 Bliss is making AND eating these Coconut Tahini Bliss Balls.

 I had the inspiration for this recipe when I felt like baking something.
 But.
 No eggs in the house!
 I rummaged around in my cupboards and found shredded coconut and ground almonds.
 The fridge?
 Desperately empty, only the door stuffed with condiments.
 And there it was.
 Tahini!
-A big, half-forgotten jar that had not seen the kitchen counter since we’d run out of chickpeas and beans (my kids had a big hummus phase last autumn – check out my Awesome Black-eyed Bean Hummus, which is, like the name suggests, awesome).
+A big, half-forgotten jar that had not seen the kitchen counter for a while.

 You all know I am a big lover of EASY.
 Friends, the stars aligned.
 Inspiration struck big time.
 This was not the time to bake.
 This was the time to make … Coconut Tahini Bliss Balls!
 No bake, no sugar, no gluten, no wheat, no regrets.
 Just blissfully simple clean eating.

 These little wonders take only minutes to assemble and are like a mini burst of sunshine on a rainy day.
 The delicate roasted sesame taste of the tahini, the sweetness of the coconut, the mellow nuances of vanilla and the warm flavour of cinnamon put together are simply sensational.